primatejs/primate/docs/guide/use-cases.md

 served from there.
 If you just need a static server, simply create a `static` directory and put any files you want to serve in it.

-By default those files will be served from the root path.
+By default those files will be served at the root path.
 If you have an `image.png` in `static`, it will be served at the path `/image.png`.
 If you want to change that, set [`http.static.root`][http-static-root] to something else (default is `/`).